idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 4 File formats.md

 ### EPUB / MOBI / AZW / e-book

-*This has not been tested extensively.
-Report issues as described in the Feedback section of this document*
+*Report any issues as described in the Feedback section of this document*

 #### EPUB